hyperledger-labs/hyperledger-labs.github.io/labs/fabric-operations-console.md

 Fabric Operations Console

 # Short Description
-Hyperledger Fabric Operations Console code used in IBM's IBM Blockchain Platform Offering.
+Hyperledger Fabric Operations Console code used in the IBM Blockchain Platform Offering.

 # Scope of Lab
-Hyperledger Fabric Operations Console used in IBM's IBM Blockchain Platform Offering.
+Hyperledger Fabric Operations Console used in the IBM Blockchain Platform Offering.

 The console provides the following high level function: